Statutory Registers

 Statutory registers are the official record of a company’s vital details, including ownership, share allotments, and directors.
 The register is essential for corporate governance and legally mandated for businesses.
-This blog will discuss statutory register and their importance in business operations.
+This blog will discuss about it and its importance in business operations.

 Statutory register are official records of a company’s vital information that must be maintained under the Companies Act 2006.
 The registers include information such as the company’s shareholders, directors, charges, and significant persons with control.
 These records help keep track of the company’s ownership, governance, and financial activities.